odoo/documentation/crm/salesteam/setup/organize_pipeline.rst

 From the Kanban view of
 your pipeline, you can add stages by clicking on **Add new column.**
-When a column is created, Odoo will then automatically propose you to add another column in order to complete your process.
+When a column is created, Twenty20 will then automatically propose you to add another column in order to complete your process.
 If you want to rearrange the order of your stages, you can easily do so by dragging and dropping the column you want to move to the desired location.